nikitaBor/TeamDequeTheHalls/README.md

 We chose a doubly-linked base architecture because removing and adding from a DLLNode is O(1).
 This is because when removing and adding we can change where arrows point to and not shift anything.
 ArrayList and array-based architecture would be O(n) because after removing and adding elements, we'd have to shift the other elements.
 ## Updates
 Mago sent a driver file that made us realize that we were lacking a toString method, after it was called in Mago's driver.
 We implemented a toString() method in order to accomplish this and the rest of the test case worked fine.
+Team QueueTpi sent us a driver file, but it was not augmented for our specific methods.
+After brief modifications, it ran easily, but did not utilize all our methods.